jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_4_Building_Indexes.md

 $ ls -alh
 ```

 - Does this seem familiar?
-We did something similar in DSCI510 [Downloading files from the internet]()
+We did something similar in DSCI510 [Downloading files from the internet](https://github.com/jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/blob/main/Modules/Week2/2-3_File_Transfer.md)
 - Next, let's check whether the files arrived uncorrupted by transit using md5sum.

 ```
 # Check the md5 sums:
 $ more md5sum.txt                  # This reads the md5sum file that UCSC included in the directory
 $ md5sum *.fa.gz                   # This checks all the md5sums of the files you downloaded
-$ md5sum *.fa.gz > 2511DD_sums.txt # This saves all the md5sums of the files you downloaded in a file
+$ md5sum *.fa.gz > 251204_sums.txt # This saves all the md5sums of the files you downloaded in a file
-$ diff md5sum.txt  2511DD_sums.txt # This compares the md5sums you generated to the ones UCSC gave you.
+$ diff md5sum.txt  251204_sums.txt # This compares the md5sums you generated to the ones UCSC gave you.
                                    # You shouldn't see anything coming up.
 ```